 A Peaceful Journey

 Eventually, you’ll have your get your cats to their new kingdom.
-During transportation, ensure your cats’ safety and comfort by using a secure and well-ventilated carrier.
+During transportation, ensure your cats’ safety and comfort by using a secure and well-ventilated carrier and take time to get your cat used to being in the carrier ahead of time.
 Place familiar bedding with their scent inside to provide a sense of familiarity.
 Covering the carrier with a light blanket can help create a cozy and secure environment, especially if you’re moving during a cold Minnesota winter!

 Depending on your exact arrangement, you may or may not need to take your cats to directly to the new home from the old one.
 There are things to consider with each, but regardless of your circumstances, you’ll want to make sure your cats are cozy, secure, and safe once they arrive.